The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s M-Fluorobenzoyl Chloride (signed) is estimated to be worth between £16,000 and £23,000.
-This woodcut print, created in 2018, has shown consistent value growth, with an auction history of one sale since its entry to the market in May 2021.
-The average annual growth rate for this artwork is 4%.
+The value of Damien Hirst's M-Fluorobenzoyl Chloride (signed) is estimated to be worth between £16,000 and £23,000.
+This woodcut print, created in 2018, has shown consistent value growth since its first sale in May 2021.
+This is a rare artwork with an auction history of one sale.
+The average annual growth rate of this artwork is 4%.
 The edition size of this artwork is limited to 55.

 Meaning & Analysis